 3. Prevents Heart Disease

 Because they’re rich in antioxidants, prunes have a great potential to prevent and slow many diseases, including coronary heart disease.
-Phenolic compounds in dried plums have been shown to inhibit the oxidation of LDL cholesterol (usually referred to as “bad” cholesterol), which can lead to cardiovascular disease.
+Phenolic compounds in dried plums appear to inhibit the oxidation of LDL cholesterol (usually referred to as “bad” cholesterol), which can lead to cardiovascular disease.
 The potassium level in prune juice is also beneficial to long-term heart health.
-(6)

 Dried plums lower cholesterol by more than just antioxidant impact — the soluble fiber found in plums and dried prune products interferes with the body’s absorption of dietary cholesterol.
 These fibers bind to bile acids that the liver creates to help your body digest fat, which are then carried out by the fiber compounds in prunes in your stool.
 When your body recognizes the loss of these bile acids, the liver creates more, which results in a higher use of the cholesterol in the body.